Biography of Sven Koenig

 (Franklin D. Roosevelt)

 Sven is passionate about helping students and young researchers to get a good start in their careers.
-On the high-school level, he repeatedly represented the Association for the Advancement of Artificial Intelligence (AAAI) as a judge at ISEF, which brings together over 1,400 high-school students from more than forty nations.
-On the university level, he often serves as external member on dissertation committees, was three times co-chair of the AAAI student abstract and poster program, often participates as panelist or mentor in doctoral consortia of artificial intelligence conferences, is a member of award committees of major artificial intelligence conferences and journals, and frequently presents tutorials about his research at summer schools and conferences.
-He co-organized the first to fifth USC Programming Contests in 2005 and 2006 and trained USC students for the Regional ACM Programming Competitions, where they placed 5th out of 66 teams in 2005 and 2nd out of 73 teams in 2006.
+On the high-school level, he repeatedly represented AAAI as a judge at ISEF, which brings together over 1,400 high-school students from more than forty nations.
+On the university level, he often serves as external member on dissertation committees, was three times co-chair of the AAAI student abstract and poster program, often participates as panelist or mentor in doctoral consortia of artificial intelligence conferences, was a member of award committees of major artificial intelligence conferences and journals, and frequently presents tutorials about his research at summer schools and conferences.
+He co-organized many USC Programming Contests and trained USC students for several Regional ACM Programming Competitions, where they placed 2nd out of 73 teams in 2006 and 1st out of 75 teams in 2012 (and went on to the world finals where, according to the official results, USC placed directly behind CMU and tied with MIT and Stanford among all North American teams).
+At NSF, he helped to manage the Research Experiences for Undergraduates (REU) Sites program and initiated the NSF European Extended Lab Visit Program for Graduate Students in Artificial Intelligence and Robotics.

 In his spare time, Sven used to care for more than fifty newts from all over the world.
 He is also